UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 - Describe and interpret accuracy, precision, recall, and confusion matrices.
 - Evaluate classification accuracy, precision, and recall in Python using a test set, a single validation set, or cross-validation.
 - Produce a confusion matrix in Python.
-- Choose the number of neighbors in a $K$-nearest neighbors classifier by maximizing estimated cross-validation accuracy.
+- Choose the number of neighbors in a K-nearest neighbors classifier by maximizing estimated cross-validation accuracy.
-- Describe the advantages and disadvantages of the $K$-nearest neighbors classification algorithm.
+- Describe the advantages and disadvantages of the K-nearest neighbors classification algorithm.

 +++